grandpaul2/Qwen-AI-Assistant/README.md

 # WorkspaceAI v2.2

-An AI assistant that combines modern language models with file management capabilities and persistent memory.
+A powerful toolkit that enhances language models with file management capabilities and persistent memory.
 Works on Windows and Linux.

 ## Features